Breast binding: Binders

 Modern binders or binding bras are purpose-built undergarments designed to compress a chest.
 They are often made of spandex or other synthetic fibre like nylon.
 These can be more expensive than other breast-binding options and have not always been widely available, but well-made online binders could be bought for up to $30 from a variety of companies in a variety of styles as of 2024.
 Binders are available online and in retail stores.
 A few organizations offer free new and used binders.
+Point of Pride, a nonprofit that donates binders to adults who need assistance getting them, stated in 2026 that they received an average of 40 requests for binders each day.

 Binders come in a variety of styles.
 Some are designed to be wrapped, others are shaped like undershirts, and some similar to sports bras.
 They come in different lengths, with some ending midway down the torso and others extending through the stomach.
 Some are designed as a single piece, while others can open with zippers, velcro, or clasps.
 For one-piece styles, some are designed to be stepped into and pulled up, while others can be pulled on like a t-shirt.
 Different binder styles fit better for different people, and can also cause different chest silhouettes.

 Commercially-made binders are considered by community organizations to be the safest option for binding.
 However, one study found them to be one of the more risky methods, and it was inconclusive whether it is the type of binder, overly tight binders, or their usage style that causes physical health concerns.
 Commercially-sold binders can be used unsafely: incorrect sizing can cause injury, especially when a binder is too small.
 Additionally, many cheaper binders are sold with uncomfortable designs or incorrect sizing guidelines.
 Binders can cause safety issues when they feel uncomfortable, cause dizziness, or make it hard to breathe.
 Some binders are the wrong shape or size to be used safely for a given person.
 Binders are not designed to be worn for more than 8 hours a day, or during exercise.

 Recommended care for binders includes hand washing or using a delicates bag in a machine if needed, and hanging to air dry.

 Other garments

+There are some kinds of tape designed specifically for chest binding, which do not compress ribs or lungs, and can be worn safely for 3 to 5 days without removal.
+Considerations were made for everyday wear, like swimming, showering, or sweating.

 Some people use wet suits or unpadded sports bras in place of purpose-made binders.
 One study found that using sports bras, layered sports bras, and athletic compression garments were the least likely binding methods to cause physical health issues.